Tinyu01/cous_sphoppinglist/README.md

 # 🛒 Shopping List Webpage Lab

 A simple HTML exercise to build a shopping list webpage with nested lists, internal hyperlinks, and a navigational menu.
-This ungraded lab demonstrates fundamental HTML skills: lists, anchors, and semantic structure.
+This demonstrates fundamental HTML skills: lists, anchors, and semantic structure.

 ---